seamless-protocol/leverage-tokens/README.md

 - isStateValidAfterRebalance: Returns true if the LeverageToken’s state is valid after a rebalance
 - getLeverageTokenInitialCollateralRatio: Returns the collateral ratio that should be used when the LeverageToken is empty / total shares == 0
 - postLeverageTokenCreation: Post LeverageToken creation hook.
 Executed during LeverageToken creation in LeverageManager

+## Upgrades

+All contract are immutable except LeverageManager and RebalanceAdapter.
+During deployment and upgrade of those contract use Oz's foundry-upgrades plugin.
+For safe upgrades always add custom derivative `@custom:oz-upgrades-from <reference contract / previous version contract>` on the new implementation.
+More details about safe upgrades can be found a link [here](https://docs.openzeppelin.com/upgrades-plugins/foundry-upgrades#upgrade_a_proxy_or_beacon).

 ## Audits